-Our data set demonstrates how the complex information in ALS point cloud data sets spanning more than 40.000 km2, can be condensed into a compact data set of rasterized descriptors of interest for ecological studies.
-For the whole of Denmark, we provide 70 raster layers representing eighteen measures that describe a snapshot of vegetation height, structure and density, as well as topography and topography-derived habitat characteristics, including slope, aspect, solar radiation and wetness for the time period 2014-2015.
+and density, as well as topography and topography-derived habitat characteristics, including slope, aspect, solar radiation and wetness for the time period 2014-2015.
 These measures are of direct relevance for ecological research on species' habitat characteristics, distribution modelling, biodiversity and conservation applications.
-Condensing the ALS derived information into a compact set of raster descriptors makes it more accessible to the community of ecological researchers and practitioners, allowing them to access information on the vertical structure of vegetation and terrain otherwise difficult to obtain for large extents such as those of a whole country.
+Condensing the ALSderived information into a compact set of raster descriptors makes it more accessible to the community of ecological researchers and practitioners, allowing them to access information on the vertical structure of vegetation and terrain other-